Why my art style is changing

 Where I diverged

-I suspect my divergence is a process whose genesis may have been the unexpected death of my brother, Sam, who was only a year older than me.
-I felt the best way to honour his life, including the great tragedies he suffered, was to embrace, with more gusto, the gift that is my own life.
-I resolved to forge a better one for myself whilst encouraging others to do likewise.
+I reasoned that the best way I could honour his life, with the many tragedies he suffered, was to more fully embrace the gift that is my own life.
+Consequently, I purposed to forge a better life myself by trying challenging pursuits; and encouraging others to do likewise.

 Saturday Morning FB Live